-The adults in the class are Miss Smith and Miss Higson.
+The adults in the class are Miss Smith, Mrs Bertacchini, Mrs Alexander (1:1) and Mrs Welch (1:1)

 Below, you'll find a snapshot of a day in the life of the Leopards and some useful bits and pieces to help with any learning at home.

 The Leopards' final Star Party

 What a perfect afternoon to spend playing with water!
 The children LOVED this party and smiled non-stop for 2 hours.
 A fabulous way to end the year!